gintool/gin/README.md

 java -cp build/gin.jar gin.util.RTSProfiler -p my-app -d examples/maven-simple/ -mavenHome <path_to_mavenHome> -rts ekstazi
 ```

-Gin integrates 3 RTS techniques: [Ekstazi](http://ekstazi.org/) (`-rts ekstazi` - default), [STARTS](https://github.com/TestingResearchIllinois/starts) (`-rts starts`), and a Random selection (`-rts random` - not recommended).
-STARTS is not supported on Windows.
+Gin integrates 2 RTS techniques: [Ekstazi](http://ekstazi.org/) (`-rts ekstazi` - default) and a Random selection (`-rts random` - not recommended).
 To disable it in `gin.util.RTSProfiler` and use all test cases to test all target methods, use the option `-rts none`.

 The output is saved in profiler_output.csv.
-Note that this is empty for the simple project above as Profiler depends on hprof and inherits its constraints.
+Note that this is empty for the simple project above as Profiler depends on jfr and inherits its constraints.

 We've observed it's best to run Gin from within real-world project's repositories, in case test cases have some unexpected hard-coded dependencies.